bojanasinpyjamas/me/set3/readme.md

-TODO: Reflect on what you learned this week and what is still unclear.
+# TODO: Reflect on what you learned this week and what is still unclear.

+Sets of functions
 try and except only

 if, elif and else statements work together